 “God, You know my family.
+And my frenemies.
 You know how messed up it is.
-And here come the holidays, and I will have to be with them.
+And here come the holidays, and I will have to deal with them.
 Again.

 And You know how hard it can be for us to all get along when we get together.
 I’m already stressing about how do deal with THAT member.
 We have so much negative history, and truth be told, I would really rather not have to be in the same room with them sometimes, because I’m on edge about what might happen, what might be said.

 So God, show me how to prepare my heart before I get there, so I’m ready to deflect the snide remarks, to resist the temptation to top their cutting comment, to just simply rise above it, and not allow it to steal my joy.
-If I start now with a proactive thought through plan, I’ll be in a more peaceful place when we get together, and I know I can’t do that alone.
+I want to start now with a proactive thought through plan, I’ll be in a more peaceful place when we get together, and I know I can’t do that alone.
 I’ve tried before and I’ve failed.
 I want a better, different result this holiday season.
 So I need You big time.